Six dead in UP violence, protesters clash with cops in several districts

 Large demonstrations were organised after Friday prayers in Gorakhpur, the home district of Chief Minister Yogi Adityanath.
 Police fired tear-gas shells in Gorakhpur’s Khoonipur area to disperse protesters.
 There was tension in Ghantaghar, Shahmaroof, Nakhas and Ismailpur areas as people came out of mosques in large numbers and held demonstrations.

-The amended law allows citizenship to Hindus, Christians, Sikhs, Buddhists and Parsis who entered India before 2015 after facing religious persecution in three neighbouring countries.
+In Rampur, protesters have given a “bandh” call for on Saturday, according to police.
+Over 150 people were taken into custody in the district over the last two days as a preventive measure.
+No violence was reported there.
+The amended citizenship law allows citizenship to Hindus, Christians, Sikhs, Buddhists and Parsis who entered India before 2015 after facing religious persecution in three neighbouring countries.
 The list excludes Muslims.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)